I'm a member

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.

-Autologous or allogeneic hematopoietic SCT may be considered medically necessary to treat childhood ALL in second or greater remission or refractory ALL.
+Autologous or allogeneic HCT may be considered medically necessary to treat childhood ALL in second or greater remission or refractory ALL.

-Allogeneic hematopoietic SCT is considered medically necessary to treat relapsing ALL after a prior autologous SCT.
+Allogeneic HCT is considered medically necessary to treat relapsing ALL after a prior autologous HCT.

-Autologous hematopoietic SCT may be considered medically necessary to treat adult ALL in first complete remission but at high risk of relapse (For definition of high-risk factors, see Policy Guidelines).
+Autologous HCT may be considered medically necessary to treat adult ALL in first complete remission but at high risk of relapse (For definition of high-risk factors, see Policy Guidelines).

-Allogeneic hematopoietic SCT may be considered medically necessary to treat adult ALL in first complete remission for any risk level (For definition of risk factors, see Policy Guidelines)
+Allogeneic HCT may be considered medically necessary to treat adult ALL in first complete remission for any risk level (For definition of risk factors, see Policy Guidelines)

-Allogeneic hematopoietic SCT may be considered medically necessary to treat adult ALL in second or greater remissions, or in patients with relapsed or refractory ALL.
+Allogeneic HCT may be considered medically necessary to treat adult ALL in second or greater remission, or in patients with relapsed or refractory ALL.

-Reduced-intensity conditioning (RIC) allogeneic hematopoietic SCT may be considered medically necessary as a treatment of ALL in patients who are in complete marrow and extramedullary first or second remission, and who, for medical reasons (see Policy Guidelines), would be unable to tolerate a standard myeloablative conditioning regimen.
+Reduced-intensity conditioning (RIC) allogeneic HCT may be considered medically necessary as a treatment of ALL in patients who are in complete marrow and extramedullary first or second remission, and who, for medical reasons (see Policy Guidelines), would be unable to tolerate a standard myeloablative conditioning regimen.

-Autologous hematopoietic SCT is investigational to treat adult ALL in second or greater remission or those with refractory disease.
+Autologous HCT is investigational to treat adult ALL in second or greater remission or those with refractory disease.

-Allogeneic hematopoietic SCT is medically necessary to treat relapsing ALL after a prior autologous SCT.
+Allogeneic HCT is medically necessary to treat relapsing ALL after a prior autologous HCT.

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.